How to make sakura milk latte at home

 While sakura powder does indeed smell like cherry blossoms, it also has its sutil its subtlety, so it doesn’t overwhelm the senses.

-Because this light taste, you may enjoy sakura latte even if you are someone that usually doesn’t like flowery tea.
+Because this light taste, my guess is that you may enjoy sakura latte even if you are someone that usually doesn’t like flowery tea.

 Cherry blossom petals are naturally sweet, but since they taste so mild, sakura latte is usually served with some added sugar to it.